• Skip to primary navigation

 Instructions

-• Add all dipping sauce ingredients to a small bowl and stir to combine.
+• Add all peanut dipping sauce ingredients to a small bowl and whisk to combine.
 Set aside.

-• Pour warm water onto a dinner plate and submerge your first rice wrapper in it.
-After 5 seconds flip it over to dip the other side in water, then remove.
-Place wrapper on a chopping board, and fill one half with carrot, cabbage, pepper, cucumber, collards, alfalfa sprouts and tempeh.
+• Pour warm water onto a large plate or wide shallow bowl and submerge first rice wrapper.
+After 5 seconds flip wrapper over and dip other side in water, then remove and place on cutting board.

-• Serve all rolls on a large platter with the dipping sauce.
+• Complete steps with all remaining wrappers.
+Optionally slice rolls in half to display colourful veggies, and serve on a large platter with dipping sauce.

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!